 MLT-236.
 Poetry, Performance, Protest & Power: A History of Twentieth-Century Germany.
-(Also GER-338) (Winter, Nelson) This course explores the legacy of 20th century German literature and cultural history through its poetic tradition of performance and protest, while analyzing the political, social, and cultural climate and the shifts in understandings of gender, race, class and generational relations during this critical century in contemporary German history.
-GenEd: HuL, LCC
+(Also GER-338) (Not offered 2012-13) This course explores the legacy of 20th century German literature and cultural history through its poetic tradition of performance and protest, while analyzing the political, social, and cultural climate and the shifts in understandings of gender, race, class and generational relations during this critical century in contemporary German history.
+CC: HUL, LCC

 MLT-336.
-The Thrill of Victory: Reading German Sports (and) Culture (Also GER-336) (Not offered 2011-12).
+The Thrill of Victory: Reading German Sports (and) Culture (Also GER-336) (Not offered 2012-13).
 This course traces the ways that Sports have reflected and influenced German culture through the 20th century, analyzing links between athleticism and conceptions of gender, nationhood, individuality and race set out in literary texts, films, and visual arts.
 Exploring notions of victory, physical perfection, and spectatorship, we will consider works by some of Germany's greatest authors and artists, including Kafka, Schnitzler, Brecht, Riefenstahl, Kirschner and Handke.
-GenEd: HuL, LCC
+CC: HUL, LCC

 MLT-339.
-The Shoah in Film: Cinematic Treatments of Holocaust Trauma and Memory (Also Ger-339) (Not offered 2011-12).).
+The Shoah in Film: Cinematic Treatments of Holocaust Trauma and Memory (Also Ger-339) (Winter, Ricci Bell).
 The course examines cinematic representations of the Holocaust in the films of German, German-Jewish, and other European filmmakers.
 Comparing and contrasting a variety of film genres and cinematic techniques, we explore fundamental questions about the relationships between art and history, representation and experience and memory and responsibility.
 By considering theoretical and historical readings as well, we situate the films within significant intellectual and historical contexts.
-GenEd: LCC
+CC: LCC, HUL